ibm-cloud-docs/vmwaresolutions/services/kmip_standalone_migration.md

 #### Migrating host encryption to the new key provider
 {: #kmip_migration-environment-migratevms-hosts}

 If you are using only vSphere encryption and not vSAN encryption, you must use the PowerCLI tool to rekey the encrypted hosts in your environment.
-The following sample script shows how to rekey all the encrypted hosts in an environment that is in *safe* mode, meaning that the environment is issued a host key for encryption of core dumps:
+The following sample script shows how to rekey all the encrypted hosts in an environment that is in *safe* mode, meaning that the environment is issued to a host key for encryption of core dumps:

 ```text
 $kp = Get-KeyProvider <new-kmip>